mwshinn/PyDDM/doc/cookbook/howto.rst

 deviation to increase by some factor ``boost`` at time ``tboost``.
 We could make :class:`.Drift` and :class:`.Noise` objects as follows::

-  from ddm.models import Drift, Noise class DriftBoost(Drift):
+  from pyddm.models import Drift, Noise class DriftBoost(Drift):
       name = "Drift with a time-delayed boost" required_parameters = ["driftbase", "driftboost", "tboost"]